strategy-coach/workspaces-host/README.md

 - Generate [GitHub personal access tokens](https://github.com/settings/tokens)
   and update `$HOME/.config/chezmoi/chezmoi.toml` file (this file is created at installation and is private to the user).
-Then, run `chez apply` to regenerate all configuration files that use the global `chezmoi.toml` file.
+Then, run `chezmoi apply` to regenerate all configuration files that use the global `chezmoi.toml` file.
 - `$HOME/.pgpass` should follow
   [PostgreSQL .pgpass](https://tableplus.com/blog/2019/09/how-to-use-pgpass-in-postgresql.html)
   rules for password management.